MCCE2024/INENPT-G1-Code/README.md

 3. **Images are pushed** to GitHub Container Registry
 4. **ArgoCD automatically deploys** to our Kubernetes cluster

 > [!NOTE] > **Important Distinction**: Our CI/CD pipeline builds our three application containers (Producer, Consumer, API).
-RabbitMQ and PostgreSQL are external services that our applications connect to, but they're not built by our CI/CD pipeline.
+PostgreSQL is an external service that our applications connect to, but it's not built by our CI/CD pipeline.

 > [!WARNING] > **Security Lesson**: We learned to use GitHub secrets (`GHCR_USR`, `GHCR_PAT`) for authentication.
 Never hardcode credentials!